Testing and Debugging Your Report

 e.
 Verify that the NetworkVision Device Shortcut has a Performance select; for example, Performance > Device Reports.

 f.
-Click on Device Reports and verify that a Cisco Prime Performance Manager report comes up.
+Click Device Reports and verify that a Cisco Prime Performance Manager report comes up.

 g.
-Verify that any reports you set up to cross-launch from ANA are available and work correctly.
+Verify that any reports you set up to cross-launch from Prime Network are available and work correctly.

 Common Issues and Error Messages